 Non-management directors are also eligible to participate in the DSU Plan if awards under such plan are recommended by the Compensation and Governance Committee and approved by the Board.
-The value of the DSUs awarded to the non-management Directors were set following a compensation review of the Corporation's peers.
+The value of the DSUs awarded to the non-management Directors are set annually based on a compensation review of the Corporation's peers.